Anudike-Uzomah's 6 sacks lead K-State past TCU, 31-12 - WHIZ News

 Vaughn’s second came after the Wildcats marched 88 yards in the closing minutes of the first half.
 The big play was a 37-yard pass to Phillip Brooks that was initially ruled a touchdown, but officials spotted the ball just outside the goal line after a review.
 The change merely gave Vaughn a chance to somersault over the pile for a highlight-reel score.

-The Horned Frogs, who benched Duggan for freshman Chandler Morris, marched deep into Kansas State territory again early in the second half.
-But an end-around pass on third down was incomplete and Anudike-Uzomah’s fourth-down strip-sack of Morris was recovered by the Wildcats’ Daniel Green in the end zone for a touchback.
+The Horned Frogs marched deep into Kansas State territory again early in the second half.
+But an end-around pass on third down was incomplete and Anudike-Uzomah’s fourth-down strip-sack of Morris was grabbed by the Wildcats’ Daniel Green in the end zone for a touchback.

+“That’s what he does,” defensive back Reggie Stubblefield said of the Wildcats’ sophomore defensive end, who now has 12 sacks on the season.
+“He just constantly gets after it every play.”

 Thompson hit Daniel Imatorbhebhe with a 73-yard touchdown pass early in the fourth quarter to put the game away.